electronic press kit

 “Every so often, you happen upon music that you didn’t know you were missing, a kind of musical “aha moment”.
 All Important Artists is just such stuff, an original from beginning to end that occupies a space within your playlist that didn’t exist before. – Rift Magazine

 J.W.
-Schuller is an indie folk rocker who recently moved to Boulder from Minneapolis, where he played in bands ever since he picked up his older sister’s Stella Harmony at age 12.
+Schuller is an indie folk rocker who recently moved to Denver from Minneapolis, where he played in bands ever since he picked up his older sister’s Stella Harmony at age 12.
 When his last band, U Joint, broke up after putting out a handful of records, he traded in his big, loud amp for a big Guild acoustic and started playing volunteer gigs at old folks’ homes.
 He dove headlong into the great American songbook, doing everything from the Gershwins, Irving Berlin and Hoagy Carmichael to Johnny Cash, Willie Nelson and Hank Williams.
 The experience changed his perspective on life and music, giving him a whole new bag of tricks to mix in with his punk/indie roots.
 Critics have compared his wide-ranging sound to everyone from Wilco and the Kinks to Neutral Milk Hotel and Magnetic Fields.
 He once did a solo tour to Nashville on his motorcycle with a special folding guitar strapped to the back of his bike.
 He currently plays as a trio with his nephew Jens Larsen on drums and backing vocals and Phil Chappell on bass.

 PROMO PHOTOS for download